 For instance, if you are targeting a keyword that has a ridiculously high monthly search volume, it might be too competitive for a new company to pursue.
 Alternatively, a keyword with a small search volume might be attainable for a smaller company to rank for, but what’s the point of ranking for something that no one is typing into the search box?

-For SEO newbies, there are lots of free tools out there to help you decide on the right keywords for your site.
+For SEO newbies, there are lots of free and paid tools out there to help you decide on the right keywords for your site.
 Keyword research is simply too important to SEO to be ignored due to a small marketing budget.
 Here’s a list of free tools to check out.

 3. Audit Your Site to Get Found Online!